robwierzbowski/grunt-build-control/README.md

 #### Usage notes

-Don't check out the built code branches while in the main project directory.
+Don't check out built code branches while in the main project directory.

 `version_build` is a synchronous task, and fetches commits from your remote before committing or pushing.
 Depending on the location of your remote, the size of commits, and network speed it can be a long running task.